Spooky Rose Cake for Halloween

 Instructions

-• Add the flour, black cocoa powder, baking powder, and fine sea salt.
-Mix on low until combined into a smooth batter.
-Transfer the batter to the prepared baking pans, they should weigh about 400 grams each.
+• Transfer the batter to the prepared baking pans, they should weigh about 400 grams each.

 • Bake for 35 to 37 minutes or until a toothpick inserted in the center comes out clean.
 Allow to cool completely in the cake pans.

 • To make the frosting: In the bowl of a stand mixer fitted with the paddle attachment, add the butter, powdered sugar, black cocoa powder, heavy whipping cream, and vanilla extract.
 Mix on low until combined and then speed mixer up to high and mix for at least 1 minute or until light and fluffy.
+Fit a piping bag with Ateco tip #827 and add most of the black frosting into the bag.
+Transfer the remaining frosting to an additional piping bag with a coupler.
+Add in Ateco tip #30 to the piping bag.

-• To assemble the cake: Place the first cake layer on a cake stand or plate.
+• To assemble the cake: Pipe a dollop of frosting onto your cake stand or cake plate.
+Then add the first cake layer.
 Pipe a spiral of frosting, starting on the outer edge of the cake and working your way into the middle.
 Add a bit of marshmallow fluff into the center of the frosting and swirl it around.
-Top with the second cake layer and repeat this process.

 • Once the cake is fully assembled, pipe a few large rosettes on top of the cake with Ateco tip #827.

 • Place some of the marshmallow crème into a piping bag and cut a small hole.
 Pipe small drizzles of fluff onto the top and sides of the cake to resemble spider webs.
+Or you can also do this drizzling it on top with fork.

 Notes

-High Altitude — Bake for 30 minutes or until a toothpick inserted into the center comes out clean.
+• High Altitude — Bake for 30 minutes or until a toothpick inserted into the center comes out clean.

 Nutrition